Postmodernism in art

 Against postmodernism.— If you want a simple criterion for artistic greatness, here it is: the artist who manifests longevity in both popular and critical approbation is truly great. -That excludes most avant-gardists and postmodernists, who don’t appeal even to educated popular audiences, only to super-educated, or super-indoctrinated, “critical” ones.

-After hearing Berio’s “Sinfonia.”— The problem with much (not all) postmodern and/or "avant-garde" art, whether in music, drama, literature or the plastic arts, is that its self-consciousness doesn’t extend far enough.
+After hearing Berio’s “Sinfonia.”— The problem with much “avant-garde” and postmodern art, whether in music, drama, literature or the plastic arts, is that its self-consciousness doesn’t extend far enough.
 This is all the more artistically damaging in that its chief merit, its most distinctive feature, is supposed to be its self-consciousness.
 From Beckett to Berio to Cage and beyond, postmodern (and many modernist) artists have set themselves in opposition to un-selfconscious artistic dogmas, to every un-selfconscious commonplace about art—such as the exaltation of naïve “beauty,” the idea that artists should work within traditional normative boundaries, even the idea that art itself constitutes a separate and lofty category of experience.
 These artists have taken as their starting-point the self-consciousness of modern society, its universal doubt and relativism, and have explored all its permutations through art.
 They have, therefore, prided themselves on two qualities: their artistic freedom (adventurousness) and their artistic self-consciousness.

 It’s interesting to note that Romantic artists were, like their later antipodes the postmodernists, very self-conscious and concerned with artistic freedom.
 Art is self-expression, they thought, heroic and beautiful self-expression.
 Let the artistic genius go his own way, forge a path for others to follow!
 Life is tragic, full of suffering; the artist, though, creates out of his suffering, creates new worlds freely and spontaneously!
 He is the vanguard of humanity! –The problem with this creed was that it focused on the pathos in life and ignored the comic.
 It forgot the comic; life consisted only of pathos and tragedy.
 The Kierkegaardian and Nietzschean critiques of Romanticism can, perhaps, be distilled into that claim: the self-consciousness of the Romantics was not self-conscious enough, for it exaggerated one side of life at the expense of another equally important side.
 In other words, it criticized life but not itself.